wtclarke/fsl_mrs/docs/user_docs/processing.rst

 Generic commands
 ~~~~~~~~~~~~~~~~
 :code:`fsl_mrs_proc` has a few arguments that are generic to each subcommand.
-These should be specified before the subcommand argument.
+These should still be specified after the subcommand argument.
 ::

-    fsl_mrs_proc [generic commands] [subcmd] --help
+    fsl_mrs_proc [subcmd] [specific arguments] [generic arguments]

 Some common commands are: